-Guidance for behaviour and procedure for Town Council emails, texts, video conferencing, internal communications, and the Town Council website.
+Guidance for behaviour and procedure for Town Council emails, texts, video conferencing, internal communications and the Town Council website.

-1.7 The review of these polices and the Council's Commitment to the Civility and Respect Pledge resulted in a review of the Training Policy.

-- 1.8 Training Policy: All amendments to the Training Policy have been highlighted and includes: - a) New courses - b) The eligibility and process of applying for training. - c) Study leave entitlement. - d) Clarity for councillor training provision, training styles, identification of Required training with the addition of social media training. - e) Required training for staff and councillors offered by the Civility and Respect project. - 1.9 Required training applies to both councillors and staff for: - GDPR and Privacy - Carbon Literacy - Code of Conduct - Civility and Respect various training - Respectful Social Media How to deal with attacks and negative engagement by Breakthrough Communications - 1.10 Required training for committee membership for Councillors: - Planning - Local Council Finance - 1.11 Required training for Chairs with no experience of chairing meetings: - New chairman training offered by CALC - 1.12 Councillors are offered up to six months in post to attend the required training on offer. - 1.13 Failure of Councillors to attend the required training sessions would be taken to Full Council and may result in expulsion from committees. - 1.14 Staff are offered up to six months in post to attend the required training on offer. - 1.15 Failure of staff to attend required training may be raised as a disciplinary matter.
+- 1.7 The review of these polices and the Council's Commitment to the Civility and Respect Pledge resulted in a review of the Training Policy. - 1.8 Training Policy: All amendments to the Training Policy have been highlighted and includes: - a.
+New courses - b.
+The eligibility and process of applying for training. - c.
+Study leave entitlement. - d.
+Clarity for councillor training provision, training styles, identification of mandatory training with the addition of social media training. - e.
+Mandatory training for staff and councillors offered by the Civility and Respect project.